 3 min read

-Making the world a better and healthier place was certainly the goal Materialise had in mind when they decided to donate a grant to the Centre for Rapid Prototyping and Manufacturing (CRPM) at Central University of Technology, Free State in South Africa.
-The grant allowed the CRPM to help some patients with life-changing interventions, and to introduce students to the benefits of using 3D printing in the medical field.
-One of the patients helped by the CRPM was a young woman of 32.
-She suffered from an ossifying fibroma tumor in her lower jaw.
-The surgical team decided it was necessary to immediately resect the tumor and place a custom-made laser-sintered titanium craniofacial implant in the patient’s mouth.
+Making the world a better and healthier place was certainly the goal when Materialise allocated a grant to the Centre for Rapid Prototyping and Manufacturing (CRPM) at the Central University of Technology in South Africa.
+The grant enabled the CRPM to carry out life-changing interventions, and show students the benefits of medical 3D printing.

 Although the ossifying fibroma was benign and painless, these types of tumors can grow to very large proportions if left untreated.
 The result is a tumor filled with cementum (the calcified substance that anchors the teeth to the jawbone) which mostly occurs on the lower jawbone.

 The team started by taking CT scans of the patient, and converting them to a 3D model in Materialise Mimics.
 The resulting 3D models of the bone and tumor were used as input to plan the resection planes and design the according cutting guides.
 After virtually going through the surgery, an implant was designed to fit the gap perfectly.
 The guides and models were printed in plastic and the implant itself was 3D printed in titanium.